pcfreak30/skyd/modules/transactionpool/README.md

    and then the peer can determine whether or not to request the full transactions, saving network bandwidth.
 Or we can jump straight to erlay style set reconciliation.
+ - TODO: The repeat broadcast filter suffers from shortcomings if peers are evicting transactions or rejecting transactions for having low fee rates, because they may evict what will eventually become ancestors, and then no longer be able to receive updates on that set.
+This could be problematic for child-pays-for-parent transactions.
+We need some way for a peer to realize that there are ancestors it can request without also opening up a DoS.
+The solution might be to send the fee rate and size of the whole set at the same time that we send the transactions that we believe the peer is missing.
+This will allow the peer to evaluate how much work they have to do to fetch the full set, and determine whether this is worthwhile based on the new fees.